For a complete list of course prefixes, see the Course Prefix Index.

-Information about all lower- and upper-division courses offered at ASU Main and about all ASU graduate courses appears in the General Catalog, published biennially every other spring.
+Information about all lower- and upper-division courses offered at ASU Main and ASU East appears in the General Catalog, published every spring.
 Classes scheduled for the current or upcoming fall or spring semester are listed in the Schedule of Classes, published before the beginning of registration.
 Classes scheduled for the summer sessions are listed in the Summer Sessions Bulletin, published every spring.
-Information about courses that apply toward graduate programs also appears in the Graduate Catalog, published biennially.
+The Schedule of Classes and Summer Sessions Bulletin are also available online at www.asu.edu/registrar/schedule.
+Information about all courses that apply toward graduate programs appears in the Graduate Catalog, published annually.
 Information about lower- and upper-division courses offered at ASU West appears in the ASU West Catalog, published annually.

 COURSE NUMBERING SYSTEM

 100–299 (Lower-Division) Courses.
 Lower-division courses are designed primarily for freshmen and sophomores.
 Certain classes are closed to freshmen who lack the designated prerequisites or whose majors are outside the unit offering the course.
 This information is available in the General Catalog, in the Schedule of Classes, or from the students academic advisor.

 300–499 (Upper-Division) Courses.
 Upper-division courses are designed primarily for juniors, seniors, and other advanced students.
 Prerequisites and other restrictions should be noted before registration.
 Courses at the 400 level apply to graduate degree requirements for individual programs of graduate study when approved by the Graduate College.
 See Reserving of Course Credit by Undergraduates.